 Brain tumors are the most common type of solid tumors in children younger than age 15.
 They account for about 20% of all cancers diagnosed in this age group.

-Children and teenagers need brain tumor care tailored to their needs.
-Our Neuro Oncology Clinic works to offer the best outcomes and the highest possible quality of life after treatment.
+Children and teenagers need brain tumor care tailored to their unique needs.
+The Norton Children’s Cancer Institute Neuro-oncology Clinic works to offer the best outcomes and the highest possible quality of life after treatment.

-The Norton Children’s Cancer Institute Neuro Oncology Clinic is Kentucky’s only multidisciplinary pediatric spinal cord and brain tumor treatment program.
+The Norton Children’s Cancer Institute Neuro-oncology Clinic is Kentucky’s only multidisciplinary pediatric spinal cord and brain tumor treatment program.
 The multidisciplinary clinic brings board-certified and fellowship-trained brain tumor specialists from across the Norton Children’s network together in one convenient location.
 These specialists include a neuroradiologist, neuro-oncologist, neurosurgeons, radiation oncologists, neurologists, pathologists and a psychologist.
 This approach ensures a varied team of physicians can discuss the latest research and treatment options for your child.

 Terms such as “benign” or “malignant” don’t properly describe spinal cord or brain tumors.
 A tumor may be considered benign or noncancerous, but a slow-growing, benign tumor can create serious issues for a growing child given the tight confines of the skull around the brain or the vertebrae surrounding the spinal cord.

 Your family is an important part of the treatment decision-making process.
-The board-certified and fellowship-trained physicians at Norton Children’s Cancer Institute Neuro Oncology Clinic care for families in a comprehensive, convenient and caring atmosphere.
+The board-certified and fellowship-trained physicians at Norton Children’s Cancer Institute Neuro-oncology Clinic care for families in a comprehensive, convenient and caring atmosphere.